eBay/skin/CONTRIBUTING.md

 Guidance for pull requests:

 * Always double-check which branch you are attempting to merge into.
 The target branch should always be a milestone branch!
 * Only Skin admins are permitted to merge into `master`
-* Non-atomic commits should be squashed
+* Non-atomic commits should be squashed (i.e. "work in progress" type commits).
-    * i.e. please avoid "work in progress" commits (especially those in a broken state) in your PR
+* Do not add any commit that leaves the code in a broken state.
-* Pull request must only contain changes related to the issue.
+* Pull request for a *feature* must only contain changes related to the issue (NOTE: refactoring/cleanup type PRs are often exempt from this rule)
-    * **Do not** be tempted to go fixing or refactoring unrelated issues - as it makes the code reviewers job a lot harder as well as increasing risk of regression
+* **Do not** be tempted to go fixing or refactoring unrelated issues.
+Doing so can make the code reviewer's job more difficult and/or time consuming, as well as increasing risk of regression
-    * Think of yourself as a surgeon.
-Get in, fix the problem, and don't go tinkering with anything unrelated!
-If you do spot some other issue that bothers you, create an issue for it and it can be tackled separately.
+* If you spot some other unrelated bug or code smell, please create a GitHub issue for it.
 * After the pull request has been merged, your issue branch should be immediately deleted (by yourself or admin)

 ## Style Guide

-When contributing to Skin, please bear the following in mind:
+When contributing to Skin, please bear the following guidelines in mind:

 * Ensure all markup adheres to our [accessibility patterns](https://ebay.gitbooks.io/mindpatterns/content/)
 * Ensure all markup is valid HTML
-* Leverage ARIA roles, states and properties for styling hooks wherever possible
+* Leverage ARIA roles, states and properties for styling hooks wherever possible.
+This safeguards against non-accessible markup (NOTE: this will increase specificity, but we accept this as a worthwile tradeoff)
 * Use BEM syntax for modifiers (double-dash) and nested classes (double-underscore)
-* Use SVG for icons and graphics (the icon-font is now frozen/deprecated)
+* Use the `<svg>` tag for icons
-* Harness CSS margin-collapse wherever possible
-* Do not use the `<i>` tag for icons, use a `<span>` instead
+* Never use the `<i>` tag for icons
+* Harness CSS margin-collapse wherever possible.
+* Most block-level modules will require margin top and bottom as a sensible default
-* Do not use presentational classnames, e.g. `btn--green` should be `btn--secondary` for example
+* Do not use presentational classnames, e.g. `.btn--green` should be `.btn--secondary` for example
 * Do not combine classes into a single classname, e.g. `btn-sec` should be `btn btn--sec`, this allows cascades without advanced attribute selectors or pre-processors
+* Do not chain BEM modifiers (e.g. `.btn--large.btn--primary`).
+This is a code smell.
-* Do not use ambiguous or global classnames, e.g. `large` should be `btn--large`
+* Do not use ambiguous or global classnames, e.g. `.large` should be `.btn--large`
-* Do not use class `disabled` to disable buttons or form elements, use the HTML `disabled` property instead
+* Do not use class `.disabled` to disable buttons or form elements, use the HTML `disabled` property instead
-* Do not use class `active` on radio buttons or checkboxes, use `aria-selected` or `aria-checked` instead
 * Do not wrap inputs with labels, use explicit labels instead (e.g. use the `for` and `id` attributes)
 * Do not use `href="#"` or `href="javascript"` in examples, use `href="http://www.ebay.com"` or any other dummy url
 * Every `<img>` tag must have an `alt` attribute, with **no** exceptions.
 The value can be an empty string for presentational images.
 * Avoid naming conflicts with other grid systems (e.g. Bootstap Grids)
-* Keep LESS pre-processor usage restricted to variables & mixins.
+* Keep LESS pre-processor usage restricted to variables, mixins and basic nesting (see below).
 9 times out of 10 advanced features of pre-processors can be avoided by using CSS properly.
 * Avoid too much nesting/indenting of LESS selectors as it can reduce human scan-ability of code and can also result in sub-optimal compiled CSS.
+Try and restrict nesting to pseudo selectors only (e.g. `:focus`, `::after`).
+* Avoid over specificity (unless required for accessibility safeguarding).
 The fewer rules required to check for a given element, the faster style resolution will be.
 This is the key to dramatically increasing performance.
 [https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Writing_efficient_CSS](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Writing_efficient_CSS)
-* Please do not commit commented code.
-All commented code should be deleted.
+* Please do not commit commented out code to production.

+## Testing Guide

+Every module requires a test page (located under the `/docs` folder).
+Each test page should try and cover as many variants, scenarios and edge cases as possible.
+The following tests are required for every module:

+* RTL (right to left languages)
+* Font-Size increase (up to 200%)
+* Color inheritance (to a certain degree)
+* CSS Variables (coming soon)

 ## Website Setup